Population Control Advocate Jeffrey Sachs Attacks Trump Administration at Vatican Gathering

 To the visible delight of Bishop Marcelo Sanchez Sorondo, chancellor of the Pontifical Academy of Sciences, who was seated next to him, Sachs said multilateralism is not under threat per se in most of the world, but it is “under threat because of the United States.”

-The chief architect of the U.N.’s Sustainable Development Goals and a strong supporter of Democratic presidential candidate Bernie Sanders, who wrote the forward to Sachs’ 2017 book Building the New American Economy: Smart, Fair, and Sustainable, Sachs told the delegates that the U.S. used to be “the predominant economic and technological power for decades” but added this was “no longer the case.”
+The chief architect of the U.N.’s Sustainable Development Goals and a strong supporter of Democratic presidential candidate Bernie Sanders, who wrote the foreword to Sachs’ 2017 book Building the New American Economy: Smart, Fair, and Sustainable, Sachs told the delegates that the U.S. used to be “the predominant economic and technological power for decades” but added this was “no longer the case.”

-He argued that to maintain its historical primacy on the world stage, the Trump administration has bullied other nations into supporting its policies using economic and political means.
-“It’s pure politics top to bottom which nothing to do with anything meritorious other than the idea of temporary advantage in some geopolitical contests and contexts,” he said.
+He argued that to maintain the historical primacy of the United States on the world stage, the Trump administration has bullied other nations into supporting its policies using economic and political means.
+“It’s pure politics top to bottom which has nothing to do with anything meritorious other than the idea of temporary advantage in some geopolitical contests and contexts,” he said.

 The United States’ unilateral actions are “thuggery, a complete violation of every international rule,” he continued in an extraordinary outburst, adding: “This is truly what we are facing.
-I’m sorry to say it, I’m not very happy to say it, but it’s an imperial power in decline and it’s a dangerous country right now and it will be an absolutely dangerous if Trump wins re-election.”
+I’m sorry to say it, it's my country and I’m not very happy to say it, but it’s an imperial power in decline and it’s a dangerous country right now and it will be absolutely dangerous if Trump wins re-election.”

-Sachs, who has also been allied with radical pro-abortion billionaire George Soros, went on to criticize the U.S. for “dismantling the international system” and urged those running global institutions not to be “cowed by bullying” by the current administration, and what he called “relentless US daily pressure on multilateralism.”
+Sachs, who has also been allied with radical pro-abortion billionaire George Soros and works with the ardently pro-contraception Bill and Melinda Gates Foundation, went on to criticize the U.S. for “dismantling the international system” and urged those running global institutions not to be “cowed by bullying” by the current administration, and what he called “relentless US daily pressure on multilateralism.”

-Although the pontifical academy has hosted many political figures in the past including President Trump’s former strategist Steve Bannon in 2014, Sachs’ words were unusually partisan for the academy, which normally eschews such politically charged speeches in favor of more academic reflections.
+Although the pontifical academy has hosted many political figures in the past including President Trump’s former strategist Steve Bannon in 2014 and Sanders in 2016, Sachs’ words were unusually partisan for the academy, which normally eschews such politically charged speeches in favor of more academic reflections.

 The other interventions, including from Spain’s socialist deputy prime minister and France’s finance minister, were slanted toward a leftist or globalist perspective, but mostly avoided partisan politics.
 Instead they dwelled on how to grow a green economy to combat climate change, reform capitalism to make it more equitable, and to restore the ethical foundations of economics.